Skip to content

 • Select the files to group into a series and click the Create Series icon in the menu bar.

 • Modify the default name for the series if desired and then click Create Series.
 The series is now available for use in the dataset table.
+Note that files in a series will automatically be arranged in order by start time found in the metadata.
+If timing metadata is not present, you will be able to manually order your movies.
+The order defined here will set the order of movies in the given series across the platform.

 Note that you can break the series using the respective icon in the menu bar.